turgu1/esp32-oberon-compiler/README.md

 - The ESP32 doesn't supply a floating point division instruction.
 A function called by the generated code will be added.

-- Internally, the ESP32 does'nt have a condition code we can count on to do logical comparison.
-A value on a register is considered FALSE if it is equal to zero, TRUE otherwise.

 - For now, the static base address is loaded every time an access to a module variables is made.
-Putting the SB on register a15 will be done as a performance refinement.
+Putting the SB on register a15 will be done as a future performance refinement.

+- There is no Condition Codes in the ESP32, but a variety of branch instructions based on the content of register parameters.
+This, combined with the assembly language output of the compiler, requires sensible changes to the fixup algorithm and conditional instructions generation used in ORG.

 ## Installation